veebch/sploosh/README.md

 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCz5BOU9J9pB_O0B8-rDjCWQ?label=YouTube&style=social)](https://www.youtube.com/channel/UCz5BOU9J9pB_O0B8-rDjCWQ)

-# Heat-o-matic
+# Sploosh

-A [proportional integral derivative](https://en.wikipedia.org/wiki/PID_controller) (PID) controller that will be used to run a home-made precision heater.
+A [proportional integral derivative](https://en.wikipedia.org/wiki/PID_controller) (PID) controller that will be used to run a plant waterer.
 PID is a fancy way of saying that the code plays a game of 'Warmer', 'Colder' to get something to a particular value (in our example, a particular temperature).
 The internet is littered with examples of these things, so it is primarily a didactic exercise that will use a few bits of code we've previously developed, and hopefully it will make us a little smarter along the way.

-(You can use the PID controller to regulate other things, depending on the sensor and device being powered.
-It just needs to measure something, and to be able to influence that measurement.
-People have used PID controllers to make robots follow lines, and other things I can't think of right now)

 # Hardware

 - Raspberry Pi Pico
 - SSD1351 Waveshare OLED
 - WGCD KY-040 Rotary Encoder
-- DS18B20 Stainless Steel Temperature Sensor (with 5K1 pull-up resistor)
+- AZ delivery Soil Capacitance Sensor
 - A relay switch
 - A plug socket for the heating device.
 For cooking, we use one of [these](https://www.galaxus.ch/de/s2/product/rommelsbacher-ts1502-wasserkocher-8406453?supplier=406802)
 - Wires Galore